krasimir/actml/README.md

     console.log(context.settings.answer); // 42
   });
 ```

+Think about `exports` as something that defines a property in the dialect's context.
+The value of that new property is what our function returns.

 Passing data between functions happens by adding a prop with no value and same name.
 For example: